GCA announces key adaptation initiatives at Climate Adaptation Summit 2021

 The objective of this GCA initiative is to close the current planning-investment gaps for multiple projects.
 A large regional dedicated facility will scale up and accelerate water climate change adaption to boost human and economic development in a water-insecure world.

-The Water Adaptation Community – the Community – is a knowledge and practice zone that connects water and climate dialogues.
-Takes the CAS, COP26, UN Water 23, and the Decade of Action.
+The Water Adaptation Community is a knowledge and practice zone that connects water and climate dialogues.
 It will connect and facilitate understanding between those dealing with water adaptation issues.
 It will be a permanent, inclusive service open to all people, communities of practice, networks and groups either those working directly in the water sector or indirectly through climate change adaptation and other sectors.

 Related blog posts: